Who we are

 „Society wants us to stay in our hiding places.
 But we are here, with our hopes and fears, love and sadness and we will show ourselves.“

 Olena is a woman with ideas, brave and political, with a talent for organisation and PR.
 She was once responsible for the press work for KyivPride and is also a board member of Liga, the Nikolaev organisation concerned with LGBT-issues for so many years now.
 Olena is actually a doctor but nowadays she earns a living in the IT and as coach for kettlebells.
 Kettlebells were during Soviet times particuarly popular in the East and nowadays in the West, too.
 The sport brings her the balance that she needs when again she’s annoyed with the situation in her country.
-She loves to travel, with her wife she is always flying all around Europe.
+She loves to travel, with her wife she is always flying all around the world.
 Olena does a lot of PR work for the contact group and she always has many ideas for new common projects.

 „I am prepared to break the law and go to prison because of any stupid law that wants to ban so called gay propaganda.
 We will not give up our struggle!“

 Sibylle along with many other women, every year, could spend months organising the “Lesbenkulturtage”, a cultural event week especially for lesbian women.
 This also gives the chance for activists from Ukraine to take part.
-Since 2016, she’s speaking for Munich Kyiv Queer, too, a Group she has co-founded.
+Since 2016, she’s speaking for Munich Kyiv Queer, too, a group she has co-founded.
 Having studied Slavic cultures, Sibylle is happy about the Kyiv project of the Munich LGBT-community.
 She long argues against injustices and she can be tough.
 She knows that in the contact group it is not just about one side helping the other.
 Both sides can learn from each other.
 Sibylle brings not just her language skills, but her organisational talent.
 Eastern Europe has always fascinated her.

 „I always realise how little we know about Eastern Europe, although it is mentioned in the news almost every day.
 The contact group is for me the chance to open a window between the cultures.“